Premios Tu Música Urbano: Voting

 The voting system is based on a pool of voters composed of 200 producers, influencers, radio directors and programmers, all specialized in urban music.
 The event's co-producer, Shirley Rodríguez, has stated that "sales, downloads and streaming are all taken in consideration to make the final decision."

 Ceremonies

 Categories

 Musical works not restricted by genre, gender or other criteria are nominated in the Artist, Song, Collaboration, Remix, Producer, Songwriter, and Video of the Year categories.
 The Album of the Year category was split into male and female since the second edition of the awards.
 Most categories are restricted by genre, gender and nationality.
 Special awards are given to recognize careers and humanitarian efforts.
 Recipients of special awards include Daddy Yankee, Nicky Jam, Puerto Rican duo Wisin & Yandel, Colombian singer Sebastián Yatra, Puerto Rican soloists Farruko, Arcángel, De La Ghetto and Tito El Bambino and American salsa singer Victor Manuelle.

-Leading winners

-As of the third edition of the Premios Tu Música Urbano, held in 2022, Daddy Yankee and Ozuna are the artists with the most wins, with 12 each, followed by Karol G, with 10.
-Karol G received the most awards in a single night, with nine at the third edition in 2022.
-Wisin & Yandel and American-based boy band CNCO are the groups with the most wins, with three each.